Bill C-59: What CPAs Need to Know

 • Any representations with respect to the benefits of a business or business activity for protecting or restoring the environment or mitigating the environmental and ecological causes or effects of climate change that are not based on adequate and proper substantiation in accordance with internationally recognized methodology.

 The amendment to the Competition Act results in a significant change where the Commissioner of Competition needed to rely on the general misleading advertising provisions of the Competition Act and bore the burden of proving that the environmental or social claims were materially false or misleading.
-With the introduction of Bill 59, the onus is now placed on the advertiser to prove, if they are challenged, that the claims are based on adequate and proper testing or substantiation.
+With the introduction of Bill C-59, the onus is now placed on the advertiser to prove, if they are challenged, that the claims are based on adequate and proper testing or substantiation.

-What does "adequate and proper" test mean?
+What does "adequate and proper" testing mean?

 Who will be impacted by these new provisions?